Phil-Barv/db-app/readme.md

 5. Paste the URL link into your favorite browser (Google Chrome is recommended) and voila!
 You now have a database management system.
 Enjoy!

 As a side note, the app also features 4 in-built tests to confirm that the required SQL queries return the right results.
-You can run them once you have populated the database by using the following command:
+You can run them before or after populating the database as they are independent tests.
+To do so, use the following command:

 ```python3
 python3.6 test.py